huyIT203/workshop/static/images/README.md

-# Images Directory
+# /images Directory

-This directory contains all the images used in the Esoclusty E-Learning Platform workshop.
+This directory contains all the /images used in the Esoclusty E-Learning Platform workshop.

 ## Directory Structure

 ```
-images/
+/images/
 ├── 1/                    # Section 1: Technology Overview
 │   ├── 0001.png         # E-Learning Platform Overview
 │   ├── 0002.png         # Spring Boot Architecture